brave/ledger-client/README.md

         })

 ### Reconcilation, Part One
-The client should periodical call:
+The client should periodically call:

         var nowP = client.isReadyToReconcile()